bitnami/charts/bitnami/dataplatform-bp1/README.md

 3. Solr with 2 nodes using the zookeeper deployed above
 4. Spark with 1 Master and 2 worker nodes

-Please refer [Data Platform with Wavefront Section](#wavefront-observability-set-up-for-the-data-platform) to set up the data platform with Observability framework.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.

 ## Prerequisites